LakshmiGurram6621/Fitness-Tracker/readme.md

 For client running --->cd client then npm run serve(if npm is not recongnizing then install modules with npm install then npm run serve)
 For Server running ---->cd server then npm run dev

+For Testing
+Existing user-->1)username: lakshmi@gmail.com. ,password:1234(password can be anything,I'm authenticating email address only)

 Implementation Details: